huijeong-yeon/data-science-with-R-harvardx/machine-learning/README.md

 ## 📁 Files

 - `section2_reported_heights_basics.R`: Uses class attendance type (inclass vs. online) to predict sex.
 Accuracy, sensitivity, specificity, and prevalence are calculated using `caret`.
+- `section2_iris_basics.R`: Applies threshold-based binary classification using Petal.Width to distinguish virginica from versicolor.
+Also performs a grid search combining Petal.Length and Petal.Width to improve prediction accuracy.

 > More sections and files will be added as the course progresses.